Back to Hopfield Hub

 Conclusion

-3. Demonstrated empirically that:
+3. Showed empirically that:

 • Classical Hopfield achieves perfect retrieval below capacity ($\sim 0.14N$).

-• Modern Hopfield stores 500+ patterns in 64 dimensions with 100% accuracy.
+• Modern Hopfield stores 500+ patterns in 64 dimensions at 100% accuracy.

 • The modern Hopfield update is numerically identical to softmax attention.